gadmm/lyx-unstable/README.md

 LyX is for people who write and want their writing to look great, right out of the box.
 No more endless tinkering with formatting details, “finger painting” font attributes or futzing around with page boundaries.
 You just write.
-LyX will help your article, thesis or book mature from the early scribbles, to a draft full of notes and change-tracked revisions, to a final camera-ready version.
+LyX's semantic approach helps your article, thesis or book mature from the early scribbles, to a draft full of notes and change-tracked revisions, to a final camera-ready version.

 In the background, Prof. Knuth's legendary TeX typesetting engine makes you look good.
 LyX's output—or richly cross-referenced PDF, just as readily